supermanzer/supermanzer.github.io/content/articles/celery-workflows.md

 ### My Situation

-I have been building applications using the [Django](https://www.djangoproject.com/) for a while.
-Most of the time it was just little hobby projects but for the past 3 years or so (as of first writing this) I've been building steadily more complex internal applications using this framework.
-I find Python a fun language to write software in and the Django project does a good job of porting that fun to designing web applications.
+I have been building applications using the [Django](https://www.djangoproject.com/) framework for a while.
+Most of the time it was just little hobby projects but for the past 3 years or so (as of first writing this) I've been building steadily more complex business applications using this framework.
+I find Python a fun language to write software in and the Django framework does a good job of porting that fun to designing web applications.
 I really enjoy how well
 Object Oriented Programming (OOP) concepts translate to designing data systems.
-As one of the reasons I started coding was to solve business administration problems (see [About Me](/about)), this felt like a natural evolution of my interests.
+Since one of the reasons I started coding was to solve business administration problems (see [About Me](/about)), this felt like a natural evolution of my interests.
 However, as my applications have started to do more and more I have had to learn some new techniques to solve the problems I want to solve while providing the performance I want to give my users.